PASSIONLab/HUNTRESS/README.md

 > We encourage using Anaconda for package management(not necessary).

 ## Quick Start <a name="QS"></a>
-If python and dependencies are already installed HUNTRESS can quickly be used as follows.
+If python and dependencies are already installed HUNTRESS can quickly be used as follows(otherwise please follow the installation).

 Download "HUNTRESS.py" from [here]( https://github.com/PASSIONLab/HUNTRESS/blob/master/HUNTRESS.py).